ipspace/blog/content/posts/2025/04/bridging-routing-switching-terminology.md

 - Networking fundamentals
 title: Switching, Routing, and Bridging Terminology
 series_title: Terminology
+comment: |
+  In September 2020, I created the _[Switching, Routing, and Bridging Terminology](https://my.ipspace.net/bin/get/Net101/SW1%20-%20Terminology.mp4?doccode=Net101)_ video as part of the _[How Networks Really Work webinar](https://www.ipspace.net/How_Networks_Really_Work)_.
+This blog post is a Whisper transcript edited/summarized by ChatGPT and polished by Yours Truly ;)

+  While I'm positive ChatGPT did a great job structuring the transcript and removing my verbal meandering, I wonder how far we got down the slippery slope toward AI slop.
+Your comments are highly appreciated.
+Thank you!
 ---
-_In September 2020, I created the _[Switching, Routing, and Bridging Terminology](https://my.ipspace.net/bin/get/Net101/SW1%20-%20Terminology.mp4?doccode=Net101)_ video as part of the _[How Networks Really Work webinar](https://www.ipspace.net/How_Networks_Really_Work)_.
-This blog post is an edited transcript of that video generated (mostly) with Whisper and ChatGPT._

----

-In [this part](https://my.ipspace.net/bin/list?id=Net101#SWITCH) of the *[How Networks Really Work](https://my.ipspace.net/bin/list?id=Net101)* webinar, we'll focus on moving packets across a network.
-Many terms are used to describe this process -- forwarding, switching, routing, and bridging -- so let’s start with the terminology.
+After discussing [networking layers](https://my.ipspace.net/bin/list?id=Net101#LAYERS) and [addressing](https://my.ipspace.net/bin/list?id=Net101#ADDR), it's time to focus on moving packets across a network.
+Vendors love to use ill-defined terms like _switching_ instead of _forwarding_, _routing_, or _bridging_, so let’s start with the terminology.

-To recap: if you have many devices across a wide area, connecting everything with a single cable is impossible.
-We need devices in the network -- typically with multiple interfaces -- that perform packet forwarding between end nodes.
+Connecting all relevant devices to a single cable would indubitably simplify any networking stack, but unfortunately, we're almost never that lucky.
+We need devices in the network (typically with multiple interfaces) that perform packet forwarding between end nodes.
 <!--more-->
 When we discussed [networking layers](https://my.ipspace.net/bin/list?id=Net101#LAYERS), I mentioned devices like hubs, repeaters, or media converters.
 These simply convert bits between different physical media, like copper and fiber.

+{{<figure src="/2025/04/rbs-terminology-layers.png">}}

 Next, we have devices that arguably [*shouldn’t* exist](/2010/07/bridges-kludge-that-shouldnt-exist/): bridges.
 They connect end nodes at the data link layer.
 But remember, the data link layer is meant to connect *adjacent* nodes.
 Once you insert a bridge, the nodes are no longer adjacent.

 Finally, we have routers -- Layer 3 devices that operate at the network layer.
 Theoretically, any large network (your home Wi-Fi, a corporate LAN, or the global Internet) should use routers to interconnect segments.

-{{<figure src="/2025/04/rbs-terminology-layers.png">}}

 Now that we know which devices can perform packet forwarding, let's focus on two big questions: